Comprehensive Guide to Cannabis Payment Services

 What you need to know.

 Spend a little time (and we know you do!) looking around the internet for cannabis payment services or dispensary merchant accounts for payment processing.
 You will be served with pages of content looking to capture your business.
 Buzz words like “fully compliant”, “legal”, and “transparent” abound (and some actually believe it).
-We all know the state of the cannabis industry as one of the fastest growing industries in the country.
+We all know the cannabis industry as one of the fastest growing industries in the country.
 We also know how competitive it is and that any edge on the competition is welcome.
 But let us jump right to the point, accepting credit cards for cannabis is simply illegal.

 That is until there is change and guidelines at a federal level….

-Let’s look at the truth behind credit card payment services for cannabis.
-Then we will overview the options that are available to you.
-And finally, we'll discover the best solutions that are available today so that your business can operate safely, efficiently, and get an edge on the competition.
+Today, let’s look at the truth behind credit card payment services for cannabis.
+Then we will overview the options that are available to you, both Problematic and Legitimate.
+Finally, we'll review the best solutions that are available today so that your business can operate safely, efficiently, and get an edge on the competition.

-In order to discover the best path to accepting cashless payments for your business it is necessary to have a general understanding of the payment services environment.
+In order to discover the best path to accepting cashless payments for your business, it is first necessary to have a general understanding of the payment services environment.

 Why is Dispensary Credit Card Processing Illegal? … The short version.

 Everybody else is doing it.
 Why can't I?

-Yes, your dispensary is perfectly legal in your state so why can’t you get an account for credit card processing?
+Yes, your dispensary is perfectly legal in your state so why can’t you get an account to accept credit cards?
 Simple, the process of accepting a credit card requires federally regulated entities and “rails” (or communication lines) to be involved which include:

 - Card Brands (Visa, MC, etc.)